-First, log into your WordPress dashboard, and locate and open the post or page you want to add links to.
+Log into your WordPress admin, locate and open the post or page you want to insert internal links into.

-Next, find and highlight the content you want to add a hyperlink to.
+Next, find and highlight the keyword phrase you want to add a link to.

-After selecting and highlighting the content, click on the hyperlinking feature in the WordPress visual content editor menu (< here’s an internal link!) …
+After selecting and highlighting the words, click on the chain icon in the WordPress visual editor menu (< here’s an internal link!) …

-If you find yourself In the ‘Text’ tab of the content, click the ‘link’ button to access the feature …
+If you find yourself In the ‘Text’ tab of the content, select the ‘link’ button to access the link feature …

-(The linking tool can also be accessed in the ‘Text’ tab of the editor)
+(The tool can also be accessed in the ‘Text’ tab of the WordPress content editor)

 The Inline Linking tool will display below your selection …

-(Type in a search term to view related posts and pages)
+(Enter a search term to find related posts and pages)

-Click the ’Return’ icon to add the link …
+Click the ’Return’ icon to create the link …

-You can access the advanced linking tool by clicking on the ‘Link Options’ icon …
+You can access the advanced linking tool by clicking on the ‘Link Options’ button …